Michael J. Elliott: Early life and education

 Elliott was born in Liverpool, England in 1951.
 He attended the University of Oxford.

 Career

 After his graduation, Elliott was a lecturer at Northwestern University, the University of Warwick and the London School of Economics.
 He joined The Economist in 1984.
 He relocated from England to the United States in 1986, and subsequently became the publication's Washington bureau chief and political editor.
 In 1993, Elliott moved to Newsweek, where he served as the diplomatic editor until 1995, when he was named editor of Newsweek International.

 In May 2001 he joined the staff of Time magazine as an editor at large; in 2004 he was named editor of Time Asia and in 2005 he was appointed editor of Time International and deputy managing editor of Time.
 He coined the term Nylonkong in 2008.

 Elliott became CEO of ONE in 2011, and oversaw the organization's global operations.

 In 2005, GoodNet named Elliot as one of the world’s 25 inspiring CEOs.

+In 1989 he was awarded the Wolf Prize in Agriculture “for distinguished contributions to basic science and its successful translation into practice in the fields of animal health and crop protection”.